ScorpionFiko/UTOR-PROJ01-TEAM12-Space-Trek/README.md

 ## Installation

 No installation requirements.
-Click the URL https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/ to open the webpage in your default browser.
+[Click Here](https://scorpionfiko.github.io/UTOR-PROJ01-TEAM12-Exploring-Mars/) to open the webpage in your default browser.

 ## Functionality